 Tenderstem Broccoli ®

-Preheat your oven to 220°C. Halve the new potatoes (no need to peel) and pop them on a lined baking tray.
-TIP: Make sure they are in a single layer so they can get crispy.
-Drizzle with a little oil and sprinkle with salt and black pepper.
-Toss until they are nicely coated, then roast on the top shelf of your oven for 15 mins.
+Preheat your oven to 200°C. Chop the potatoes into 2cm chunks (no need to peel!) and pop them on a baking tray in a single layer.
+Drizzle with a little oil and season with salt and black pepper.
+Toss until they are nicely coated, then roast on the top shelf of your oven until starting to crisp, 15 mins.

-Meanwhile, heat a drizzle of oil in a saucepan on medium heat.
-Add the shallot and cook until softened, 6 mins.
-Add the black garlic and cook for 2 more mins.
+Meanwhile, heat a splash of oil in a saucepan on medium heat.
+Add the shallot and cook until soft, 5-6 mins.
+Add the black garlic and cook for 2 mins.
 Use a wooden spoon to break it up as it cooks.
-Add the balsamic vinegar and allow to evaporate, then add the honey and parsley stalks.
-Stir and pour in the water (amount specified in the ingredient list).
-Simmer until syrupy, 5 mins.
+Add the balsamic vinegar and allow to evaporate, then stir in the honey (see ingredients for amount) and half the parsley.
+Pour in the water (see ingredients for amount) and season with salt and pepper.
+Simmer, stirring, until thickened slightly, 4-5 mins.
 Take off the heat and set aside.

-Warm up your sauce and stir in the butter so it melts.
-Spoon it onto your plate (in a semicircle sweep if you want to be fancy).
-Arrange the veggies on the plate and top with the salmon.
-Toss the parsley leaves through the potatoes and serve them next to your medley of salmon and veg.
+Warm up the sauce and stir in the butter so it melts.
+Spoon it onto your plate then arrange the tenderstem on the plate and top with the salmon.
+Toss the remaining parsley through the potatoes and serve them next to the salmon and veggies.
 Enjoy!